-- 1: Short Title Asset classification and provisioning. - Authorization The Maldives Monetary Authority (MMA) is authorized to issue regulations under Art.
-36 read with Art.
-29-34 of the MMA Act 1981 (MMA Act) in relation to prudential matters to be complied with by all banks and deposit-taking institutions (collectively 'banks'), or other persons as the regulation may specify. - 3: Application All banks and deposit-taking institutions licensed by the MMA to conduct banking business in the Maldives. - Definitions Terms used within this regulation are as defined in the Act, as defined below, or as reasonably implied by contextual usage: - (1) "bank" means all banks and deposit-taking institutions licensed by the MMA to conduct banking business in the Maldives. - (2) "capitalized interest" means any accrued and uncollected interest which has been added to the principal amount of a loan at a payment date or at maturity; capitalized interest also includes unpaid interest which is refinanced or rolled-over into a new loan; for purposes of this regulation, capitalization of interest will not be permitted unless: - (a) the borrower has the ability to repay the full debt (including principal and interest) in the normal course of business; - (b) the capitalization of interest was anticipated at approval of the initial loan based on the borrower's planned temporary lack of cash flow; - (c) the debt is well-secured by the net realizable value of collateral security; - (d) repayment, including all capitalized interest, is based on a reasonably ascertainable future event; and - (e) the borrower can obtain funds from other sources at similar rates and terms.
+(3) "capitalized interest" - means any accrued and uncollected interest which has been added to the principal amount of a loan at a payment date or at maturity; capitalized interest also includes unpaid interest which is refinanced or rolled-over into a new loan; for purposes of this regulation, capitalization of interest will not be permitted unless:

+- (a) the borrower has the ability to repay the full debt (including principal and interest) in the normal course of business; - (b) the capitalization of interest was anticipated at approval of the initial loan based on the borrower's planned temporary lack of cash flow; - (c) the debt is well-secured by the net realizable value of collateral security; - (d) repayment, including all capitalized interest, is based on a reasonably ascertainable future event; and - (e) the borrower can obtain funds from other sources at similar rates and terms.

-For current accounts (overdrafts) and other loans or advances not having preestablished repayment programs or where interest is normally capitalized to the account, deposits to the account during a temporary period of diminished cash flow should be at least sufficient to cover accrued interest for the period.
+For current accounts (overdrafts) and other loans or advances not having pre-established repayment programs or where interest is normally capitalized to the account, deposits to the account during a temporary period of diminished cash flow should be at least sufficient to cover accrued interest for the period.

-- (3) "current market value" means that value determined by using valuation methods appropriate to the type of property being evaluated.
+(4) "current market value" - means that value determined by using valuation methods appropriate to the type of property being evaluated.
 For commercial and multi-use properties (combined residential/rental/commercial), current market value is the average of values determined using the (i) comparable sales approach, (ii) cost approach and (iii) income (discounted cash flows) approach; for residential property (mainly owner-occupied/non-rental) the value is the average of values determined by using the comparable sales and cost approaches.
+In the event that one of these valuation methods is not used for reasonable cause, the justification for excluding the method must be provided in the appraisal.
 The insured/insurable amount of property held as collateral is not acceptable as a substitute for current market value.
 The determination of current market value must be documented in writing, show assumptions, analyses and conclusions used, and be available for review by the MMA.
-As used herein, the term "current" means within a period of 12 months. - (4) "in the process of collection" means that collection of a debt is proceeding in due course in a timely manner either through: - (a) legal action, including the enforcement of a judgment against the borrower; or
+As used herein, the term "current" means within a period of 36monthsfrom the valuation date, for immovable properties; and 12 months from the valuation date, for movable properties.

+(5) "in the process of collection" - means that collection of a debt is proceeding in due course in a timely manner either through: